cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - The representation of the neutral element G.I MUST BE the same for both, the curve and its twist.

-- The implementation of G.scalar\_pow\_vfy(y,X) MUST map all c low-order points on the curve and all c' low-order points on the twist to G.I.
+- The implementation of G.scalar\_mult\_vfy(y,X) MUST map all c low-order points on the curve and all c' low-order points on the twist to G.I.

 Montgomery curves other than the ones recommended here can use the specifications given in {{CPaceMontgomery}}, given that the above properties hold.